Net Zero by 2030: Eric Corey Freed & Bill Maclay Pt.2

 The really three key elements are reducing the loads.
 So from our perspective, we look at creating a metric at the very beginning of the design process based on the amount of energy consumed per square foot of building area.
 We all know the fuel mileage of our cars, but almost none of us have any idea what the fuel mileages of our buildings are.
 If you don’t measure it, then it’s pretty hard to come up with good solutions.
 So for Net Zero, you really want to look at energy conservation and doing that to a metric.
 For a typical residential, classroom and office buildings, that wants to be somewhere in the neighborhood of 10 to 25 maximum KBTUs, thousands BTUs per square foot per year for all of the energy consumption in the building.
 When you do that, then you want to look at how you use mechanical systems and provide comfort in the building.

-That’s where we typically have been using either air source or ground source heat pumps and coming up with ways that the mechanical systems, when you insulate well, you can start to cut back on the distribution too, in the building, and saves some money that offsets some of the additional cost of the insulation.
+That’s where we typically have been using either ground source or air source heat pumps and coming up with ways that the mechanical systems, when you insulate well, you can start to cut back on the distribution too, in the building, and saves some money that offsets some of the additional cost of the insulation.

 Then, once you’ve done those two things, you achieve your energy intensity level that’s appropriate for Net Zero buildings.
 Then you add the renewable energy which typically is most commonly photovoltaics as the way of powering the building.